bocoup/chatter/README.md

   });
 }

-simulate('lol what') // Logs: More like "laugh out loud what" amirite simulate('getstuff') // Logs: Look at all the stuff! ... simulate('huh')      // Logs: Sorry, I don't understand "huh".
+simulate('lol what')  // Logs: More like "laugh out loud what" amirite simulate('get stuff') // Logs: Look at all the stuff! ... simulate('huh')       // Logs: Sorry, I don't understand "huh".
 ```

 Of course, instead of logging the response, your bot would be sending it back to